-In addition to a gain, each of the 48 sensors has an individual bias that must be computed.
+- 190 In addition to a gain, each of the 48 sensors has an individual bias that must be computed.
 This bias does change on a daily basis, essentially every time the system is moved in an area of high magnetic gradient, e.g., onto a trailer and therefore needs to be established regularly.
-The bias can be directly measured by recording data before and after rotating each sensor 180 degrees around each axis; this, however, requires the entire platform be turned upside down and is therefore not practical.
-We instead approximate the biases in post-processing.

-We use an iterative, windowed process to return the data to zero mean.
-Simply subtracting the mean from the data could be severely influenced by large magnetic anomalies in the survey area, and removal of either the mean or median from the entire line could be affected by lines not perfectly straight, so we remove large standard deviations in an iterative process.
+The bias can be directly measured by recording data before and after rotating each sensor 180 degrees; this, however, requires the entire platform be turned upside down and is therefore not practical.
+We instead approximate the biases in post-processing. - 195 We use an iterative, windowed process to return the data to zero mean.
+Simply subtracting the mean from the data could be severely influenced by large magnetic anomalies in the survey area, so we remove large standard deviations in an iterative process.
 We divide each line of data into half-overlapping windows of 30 m width and remove all data more than two standard deviations away from the mean.
 We then recompute the mean and iterate 4 times within each window.
 A second-order polynomial is fit to the computed means, which is then subtracted from the data.
-Figure 3 shows an example of a single line of data with four sensors before and after bias removal.
+Figure 3 shows an example of a single line - 200 of data with four sensors before and after bias removal.
 We note that after bias removal, levelling is generally not required.
 Figure 3 clearly shows the mean has been removed from the data; more subtle long-period variations on the order of several nT have also been removed.